PRP

 LeverageRegulated, lower risk of over-leverageFlexible, higher LTV possible

-Capital AppreciationMarket-priced, liquid gainsForced appreciation through value-add
+Capital AppreciationPre-IPO uplift + public market-priced gainsForced appreciation through value-add

 GovernanceRegulated, transparentNo external oversight needed